walterhiggins/ScriptCraft/docs/API-Reference.md

 ## Entities module
 The Entities module provides a suite of functions - one for each possible entity type.
+It acts as a helper or enumerated module to assist in use with the `spawn` module and command.
+This module is useful for TAB-completion at the in-game prompt.

+When each function is called with no parameters, it will return the appropriate EntityType object.
+For example `entities.polar_bear()` will return an `EntityType.POLAR_BEAR` object.

+When each function is called with a single parameter - an entity - the entity's type will be compared and return true or false.

 ### Usage